Zvërnec Island

 Zvërnec Island is an island within the Narta Lagoon in southern Albania.

 The island is nearly all covered with tall pine trees and is just east of a much smaller island.
 It is 430m in length and has a maximum width of 300m.
 Zvërnec Island is connected to the mainland by a 270m long wooden bridge.

 The island is a tourist attraction because it contains the well preserved 13th-14th century Byzantine Zvërnec Monastery.
-Near the island lies the village that bears the same name.
+Located nearby is the village of Zvërnec, from which the island derives its name.
 The island has an area about 9 hectares.

-Historically, the island’s St. Mary’s Monastery was under the ecclesiastical jurisdiction of nearby Nartë, as the present-day village of Zvërnec did not yet exist when the monastery was founded; today both Nartë and Zvërnec belong to the Qendër Vlorë administrative unit of Vlorë Municipality.
+Historically, the island’s St. Mary's Monastery, Zvërnec was under the ecclesiastical jurisdiction of nearby Nartë, as the present-day village of Zvërnec did not yet exist when the monastery was founded; today both Nartë and Zvërnec belong to the Qendër Vlorë administrative unit of Vlorë Municipality.
 The monastery complex has been protected as a Cultural Monument since 1963.